vesuxyz/docs/blog/2025-06-25-re7-tbtc-pool/index.md

 ## Explore the Pool

-The RE7 tBTC pool is live.
-You can:
+The RE7 tBTC pool is ready.
+You can now:

 - [Supply tBTC to earn](https://vesu.xyz/lend)
 - [Borrow USDC against your tBTC](https://vesu.xyz/borrow)